Anarion-zuo/MIT-6.824/src/raft/note.md

 However, the system sometimes seems to be deadlocked, given long enough time to run.
 The next test would reveal its reason.

+If we set the number of iterations to a large enough number, the architecture dictates that the leader would run slower as its log becomes larger.
+Eventually, some follower starts election.
+A command sent to the former leader would be lost due to chance and not committed, thus the tester deems the system failed.
+This would also cause failure in later tests.

+If we consider this a bug, the solution is to have the log architecture altered to a better form of storage.

 ### FailAgree test

 This test reveals much that was not reveal before... (gargage talk...)